sashakoshka/m4kc/README.md

 ## Bug list

 * "Sticky" block collision - this behavior is present in the original version and I have been trying to work out ways to fix it for a while.
-* Block outline cuts off at mouse x position.
+* Raycaster breaks at -64 along any axis

-## Goals for this project
+## Some goals for this project

-* Maintaining the original look and feel as closely as possible.
+* Maintaining the original look and feel as closely as possible. ✅️
-* Keeping the final executable under 10 KB (on Linux, with the system I have set up in the makefile)
+* Keeping the final executable under 20 KB (on Linux, with the system I have set up in the makefile) ✅️
-* More blocks
+* More blocks 🏗️
-* Perlin noise terrain generation (water, caves, etc)
+* Perlin noise terrain generation ✅️ (water, caves, etc) 🏗️
-* Infinite worlds, possibly vertically too
+* Infinite worlds, possibly vertically too 🏗️
-* Mobs and multiplayer (this would require changing the rendering engine to some degree)
+* Mobs and multiplayer (this would require changing the rendering engine to some degree) 🏗️
-* Day/night???
-I don't know whether or not this would change the look or feel too much.
+* Day/night ✅️

+*✅️ - got that!*

+*🏗️ - not yet...*

 ## Dependencies